derekzhang79/identity-frontend/CONTRIBUTING.md

 ### Javascript guidelines
 Javascript source should be written in ES6 in the [Idiomatic JS](https://github.com/rwaldron/idiomatic.js) style.
-This is enforced using [eslint](http://eslint.org/) when running tests.
+This is enforced using [Prettier](https://prettier.io/) when running tests and before push.

 ES6 is transpiled with [Babel](https://babeljs.io/) as part of a [Webpack](http://webpack.github.io/) build step.
 The webpack build config is defined in [`webpack.config.js`](https://github.com/guardian/identity-frontend/blob/master/webpack.config.js).

-The build is triggered as part of sbt's compile stage.
-This is configured using an `sbt-web` task in [`frontend.sbt`](https://github.com/guardian/identity-frontend/blob/master/frontend.sbt) which will run `npm run build` when a frontend asset has changed.
+The build is triggered as part of the npm scripts.
+This is configured using the `watch` script in [`package.json`](https://github.com/guardian/identity-frontend/blob/master/package.json).

 ### CSS guidelines
 CSS source should be written using [Idiomatic CSS](https://github.com/necolas/idiomatic-css) style.
-This is enforced using [stylelint](http://stylelint.io/) when running tests.

-CSS is processed using [PostCSS](https://github.com/postcss/postcss) configured using plugins defined in [postcss.json](https://github.com/guardian/identity-frontend/blob/master/postcss.json).
+CSS is processed using [PostCSS](https://github.com/postcss/postcss) configured using plugins defined in [postcss.config.js](https://github.com/guardian/identity-frontend/blob/master/postcss.config.js).

 CSS is structured using [BEM](https://css-tricks.com/bem-101/) (Block-Element-Modifier):